kokoromagic/magisk-files/note.md

+## e67e4f22-delta-lite

+- Since we are tracing app process start by `logcat` and SuList is started on boot, we don't need to kill `usap`
+- Fix rescanning zygote process

-Lite version of Magisk Delta
+### Lite version of Magisk Delta'

-- MagiskHide in whitelist mode: SuList (also called Dynamic mount).
+- Sulist - MagiskHide in whitelist mode (also called Dynamic mount)
 - Use system logcat to detect start up app processes instead of ptrace.
 Please test `su -c logcat -b events -s am_proc_start` before installing. **If logcat is not working normally, root access will be lost.**
-- SuList is forcefully enabled and Magisk is hidden from all processes by default.
+- SuList is forcefully enabled and cannot be disabled.
+Magisk is hidden from all app processes by default.
 - SuList CLI: `magisk --sulist`
-- Support remounting system as read-write without breaking mount
+- Support remounting system as read-write without breaking mount.
-- SuList only.
-Zygisk function is not supported.
-Purpose is to reduce magisk code and binary size.
+- Support SuList only.
+Zygisk function is cut off to reduce magisk code and binary size.
-- Support partial modules, only apps that are on sulist will have module mounted.
+- Support partial modules, only apps that are on sulist will have all modules mounted.
 System Server, SystemUI and Settings are whitelist-ed by default.
 - In most case, only main process is needed to be added to SuList, not all processes.
-- Many code lines have been removed.
-- Open source.
-Internal release.
+- Open source and internal version.
 It is only released in discussion group.